GhaithAl-Gburi/RBS-R-Arabic-Validation/readme.md

-# README — Translation and Validation of the Arabic Version of the Revised Restrictive Behaviours Scale Among Iraqi Children With Autism Spectrum Disorder: A Suggestion for Model Modification
+# README — Translation and Validation of the Arabic Version of the Revised Restrictive Behaviours Scale Among Iraqi Children With Autism Spectrum Disorder: A Suggestion for Model Modification (R)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17606530.svg)](https://doi.org/10.5281/zenodo.17606530)